philiprehberger/laravel-healthcheck/README.md

 ### CacheCheck

 Writes, reads, and deletes a probe key using the default cache driver.
+Resource cleanup is guaranteed — the probe key is always removed via `try-finally`, even if cache operations fail.

 ### StorageCheck

 Writes, reads, and deletes a probe file on the default filesystem disk.
+Resource cleanup is guaranteed — the probe file is always deleted via `try-finally`, even if read or content verification fails.

 ```php
 new StorageCheck()        // default disk